KshitiAnilKumar/Crime-Trend-Analysis-India/README.md

 ## License

 This project is shared for educational and research purposes.
-Please cite the original dataset source ("District Wise Crime Committed Under IPC 2001-2012", National Crime Records Bureau, India) if reused.
+Please cite the original dataset source (Crime Trends in India (2001–2020).
+Retrieved from Kaggle: https://www.kaggle.com/datasets/thedevastator/crime-trends-in-india-from-2001-to-2020.
+Originally sourced from the National Crime Records Bureau (NCRB), Government of India). if reused.